dottenad/reviewgenieknowledgebase/docs/items/products/what.md

 ---
-title: "What Is a Product?"
+title: "What is a Product?"
 sidebar_position: 1
 ---

-# What Is a Product?
+# What is a Product?

 <div style={{ position: "relative", paddingBottom: "56.25%", height: 0, overflow: "hidden", marginBottom: "20px", }}>
   <iframe